YuLab-SMU/tigeR/README.md

 `gene` the gene you are interested in.

-The function will return a list, with the following elements: the first element represents the result of the differential expression analysis between Responder and Non-Responder, the second element represents the result of the differential expression analysis between Pre-Treatment and Post-Treatment, and the third element represents the result of the survival analysis.
+`Immunotherapy_Response()` will return a list, with the following elements: the first element represents the result of the differential expression analysis between Responder and Non-Responder, the second element represents the result of the differential expression analysis between Pre-Treatment and Post-Treatment, and the third element represents the result of the survival analysis.

 ### 6. Visualization
 Firstly, you need to library ggplot2.